mparker-landt/Milestone_Project_3/README.md

 ### Functional Features
 The application offers the features:
 - Create and view Projects
-- View a projects primary requirements and related secondary requirements
+- View a projects requirements
-- Create and delete Primary and Secondary Requirements for a Project.
+- Create and delete Requirements for a Project.

 ### Design Features
 The website was designed to be a simple yet functional multipage site that could be used in a professional work setting.\